 On May 11, 2005, we completed our initial public offering in which we sold 1,875,000 shares of our common stock and certain selling shareholders sold 1,718,750 shares of our common stock.
 We received net proceeds fr0m the offering of approximately \$29.7 million, after payment of underwriting discounts and commissions and offering expenses.
-We did not receive any proceeds from the sale of the shares by the selling shareholders in our initial public offering, all of the shares of our common stock held by Zumiez Holdings were distributed in accordance with the terms of its limited liability company agreement and Zumiez Holdings was dissolved.
+We did not receive any proceeds from the sale of the shares by the selling shareholders in our initial public offering.
+In connection with our initial public offering, all of the shares of our common stock held by Zumiez Holdings were distributed in accordance with the terms of its limited liability company agreement and Zumiez Holdings was dissolved.